Build-time dependency patching for Android

 Happy hacking!

 1. Before Android 4.4, the webview was severely outdated.
-Starting from Android 5, the webview is shipped as a separate component with updates.
+Starting from Android 5, the webview ships as a separate component with updates.
 Embedding Crosswalk is still convenient as you know exactly which version you can rely on. ↩︎

 2. I hope to have this fixed in later versions. ↩︎

 3. This may seem harmful and you are right.
-However, if you have an internal CA, it is currently not possible to provide its own trust store to a webview.
-Moreover, the system trust store is not used either.
-You also may want to use TLS for authentication only with client certificates, a feature supported by Dashkiosk↩︎
+But if you have an internal CA, you cannot provide a custom trust store to a webview.
+The webview doesn’t use the system trust store either.
+You also may want to use TLS for authentication only with client certificates, a feature Dashkiosk supports. ↩︎

-4. Crosswalk being an opensource project, an alternative would have been to patch Crosswalk source code and recompile it.
-However, Crosswalk embeds Chromium and recompiling the whole stuff consumes a lot of resources. ↩︎
+4. Crosswalk being an open-source project, an alternative would have been to patch Crosswalk source code and recompile it.
+But Crosswalk embeds Chromium and recompiling everything requires significant resources. ↩︎